3bdlrhman/Fyyur/README.md

 - you should have python3 and pip installed

 - Install project dependencies:
--- First change directory to starter_code
+- First change directory to starter_code
--- At the cmd run '''pip install -r requirements.txt''' -- Finally, run '''python app.py'''
+- At the cmd run
+''' pip install -r requirements.txt '''
+- Finally, run
+'''python app.py '''